 Patience & Gratitude = Latitude

 Today I want to write to you about teaching our kids patience and gratitude.
-So often we come to expect certain conventions, certain things to happen because they always have, or because we want them to happen.
+So often, we come to expect certain conventions, certain things to happen because they always have or because we want them to happen.
 But what happens when they don’t happen?
 Do we get angry, do we show our impatience?
-Maybe we even get mad enough to throw some insults towards others because something didn’t go our way.
-What if we turned the time table back 100 years or even 200 years?
+Maybe we even get mad enough to insult others because something didn’t go our way.
+What if we turned the timetable back 100 years or even 200 years?

-Teaching our kids patience and gratitude give them latitude.
-I’m thinking of latitude as giving us freedom of thought and action.
-When we think in terms of being patient and grateful then we allow others to be themselves.
+Teaching our kids patience and gratitude gives them latitude.
+I’m thinking of space as giving us freedom of thought and action.
+When we think about being patient and grateful, we allow others to be themselves.
 We watch them, in a sense, from a distance and see their behaviors as incomplete, undesirable.
-Often, I like to think of it as being suspended in time, and a parade goes by with the very behaviors of impatience and ungratefulness that can be irritating to me.
-I allow them to go on by and watch them disappear in the distance and then I can move on with my pace.
+Often, I like to think of it as being suspended in time, and a parade goes by with the same behaviors of impatience and ungratefulness that can be irritating to me.
+I allow them to go on by and watch them disappear in the distance, and then I can move on with my pace.
 I think there isn’t any better example of this than driving.

-I hope you enjoy this . . .
+I hope you enjoy this!